Clastify logo

 C.

-An amino acid that must be obtained from the diet
+An amino acid that must be obtained from food because it cannot be synthesized in sufficient quantity

 D.